TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 President and Senior Editor of Transitions Abroad Publishing, Inc.

-Joanna Hubbs Senior Editor Joanna Hubbs, Ph.D. in Paris, France at 82, one of many places she has lived abroad and visited on and off for over 70 years.
+Joanna Hubbs Senior Editor Joanna Hubbs, Ph.D., in Paris, France, at 85 — one of many places she has lived abroad and visited for over 75 years.

-Joanna Hubbs, Ph.D., a European who has traveled extensively since her birth 83 years ago, is the president and senior editor of www.Transitionsabroad.com, and has been helping select and edit copy for the website since 2007 after the passing of her late husband, Clay Hubbs Ph.D., the visionary founder and publisher of Transitions Abroad magazine in 1977.
+Joanna Hubbs, Ph.D., a European who has traveled extensively since her birth 85 years ago, is the president and senior editor of Transitionsabroad.com and has been helping select and edit copy for the website since 2007, after the passing of her late husband, Clay Hubbs Ph.D., the visionary founder and publisher of Transitions Abroad magazine in 1977.

-In 2006 she retired as professor of Russian cultural studies at Hampshire College where she had taught since 1971 after completing her Ph.D. at the University of Washington.
+In 2006, she retired as a professor of Russian cultural studies at Hampshire College, where she had taught since 1971, following her completion of a Ph.D. at the University of Washington.
 She received a prestigious Woodrow Wilson fellowship to pursue her doctoral studies.

 Though offered positions by many prestigious traditional institutions of higher learning in the country upon completion of her Ph.D. in Russian Studies, Joanna was drawn to teach at Hampshire College, a very progressive institution, due to its strong stated commitment to free speech and social activism within the unique context of the 5-college consortium in Amherst, Massachusetts.
-Hubbs was one of the first faculty members hired at the college to help build a community of teachers and students—an environment in which learning, discussion, and debate would go on easily and continually, formally and informally, in the classroom and out.
+Hubbs was one of the first faculty members hired at the college to help build a community of teachers and students — an environment in which learning, discussion, and debate would occur quickly and continually, formally and informally, in the classroom and out.

-Dr. Hubbs has written on Russian cultural history, Russian and European literature, mythology, and folklore.
-Her controversial book (she refused to follow the contemporary critical theory/linguistic fashions of the times as she found the methodologies to be superficial, reductionistic, unimaginative, and inherently fleeting as modes of analysis), Mother Russia: The Feminine Myth in Russian Culture, is an interpretive and suggestive study of Russian history starting with influences from prehistoric times through early 20th-century literature.
-It has been translated into Japanese and is frequently cited by scholars.
+Dr. Hubbs has written extensively on Russian and European cultural history, literature, mythology, and folklore.
+Her controversial book, Mother Russia: The Feminine Myth in Russian Culture, is an interpretive and suggestive study of Russian history tracing influences from prehistoric times through early 20th-century literature.
+Her book has been translated into Japanese and is frequently cited by scholars and included in syllabi for courses at prestigious institutions for higher education.
 Joanna received the 1989 Heldt Prize for Excellence from the Association for Women in Slavic Studies for her work.

-Professor Hubbs created courses at Hampshire College designed to challenge students to think critically, deeply, and beyond the superficial via imagination, intuition, and analysis.
-She taught everything from some of the greatest writers— including Dostoevsky, Tolstoy, Chekhov, Gogol, Turgenev, Pushkin, Bulgakov, and Voltaire—to Russian Cultural History, Russian Film, Mythology and Alchemy, the Elements of Myth in Modern Literature, Modernism and Film, and the French Enlightenment.
+Professor Hubbs created and co-taught courses at Hampshire College designed to challenge students to think critically, deeply, and beyond the superficial via imagination, intuition, and analysis.
+She taught some of the many great writers, thinkers, and mystics — including Dostoevsky, Tolstoy, Chekhov, Gogol, Turgenev, Pushkin, Bulgakov, Voltaire, Rousseau, Montesquieu, Diderot, Saint-Martin, Virginia Woolf, et al. — to Russian Cultural History, Russian Film, Mythology and Alchemy, the Elements of Myth in Modern Literature, Modernism and Film, and the French Enlightenment.

 Joanna was married for 48 years to former Air Force jet pilot, journalist, professor, and study abroad advisor Dr. Clay Hubbs, who left his teaching position at Hampshire College to publish and edit Transitions Abroad magazine full-time.
 The couple has lived and traveled worldwide, most often in a nomadic and spontaneous manner.
-Their son, Gregory Hubbs, continues to expand the TransitionsAbroad.com website—which has been inspired by family and independent travel and decades of living and traveling abroad in his own right.
-Joanna has frequently traveled, studied, and lived abroad over the course of more than 76 of her 83 years and would travel without end if possible.
+Their son, Gregory Hubbs, continues to expand the TransitionsAbroad.com website — which has been inspired by family and independent travel as well as decades of living and traveling abroad in his own right.
+Joanna has traveled, studied, and lived abroad throughout more than 75 of her 85 years and would travel without end if possible.

-Joanna was born and raised in Europe, spent her several years in England, where she created mayhem in "finishing schools," yet still managed to have an audience with the Queen, lived several years in Switzerland, having neighbors such as Charlie Chaplin (whose wife she knew and kids she played with) in Vevey on the Lake of Geneva in her teens.
+Joanna was born and raised in Europe, spent several years in England, where she created mayhem when placed in "finishing schools," and lived and studied for several years in Switzerland, near the Lake of Geneva in Vevey.

-Hubbs has written two novels which she stubbornly refuses to publish.
-She is working on a third about the late, highly influential Symbolist and Early Modern French visionary poet and adventurer Arthur Rimbaud, whose voyages through Africa she retraced.
+Hubbs has written two novels and is working on a third about the late, highly influential Symbolist and Early Modern French visionary poet and adventurer Arthur Rimbaud, whose voyages through Africa she physically retraced.
 Joanna has published short stories in Europe.
-She plans to continue her fiction writing and poetry in retirement, completion of her biography which her son will edit and publish, travel, her insatiable appetite for reading, learning, discussion, and especially debate!
-Joanna tempers her intellectual intensity and boundless energy and imagination with other pursuits such as reading in multiple languages voraciously, a wide and deep appreciation for the fine arts, sharing her French and Italian cooking with family and friends, fine dining, and a passion for witty conversation and storytelling.
+She plans to continue fiction writing and poetry in retirement while completing her biography, which her son will edit and publish, traveling, and enjoying her insatiable appetite for reading, learning, discussion, speculation, and especially lively debate!
+Joanna tempers her intellectual intensity, boundless energy, and imagination with other pursuits, such as voraciously reading in multiple languages, cultivating a comprehensive and deep appreciation for the fine arts, sharing her French and Italian cooking with family and friends, enjoying fine dining, and having a passion for witty conversation and storytelling.

-Dr. Hubbs is presently involved in selecting and editing articles for www.Transtionsabroad.com, helping to continue to steer the editorial direction toward what she finds exciting and informative about anything abroad.
+Dr. Hubbs is currently involved in selecting and editing articles for www.Transtionsabroad.com, helping to steer the editorial direction toward what she finds exciting and informative about any subjects and cultural activities she finds interesting for others abroad.
 To contact her or for interviews, please email her at senioreditor @ transitionsabroad.com.

 Selected Online Articles by Joanna Hubbs for Transitions Abroad